MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/android.md

 ```

 >[!NOTE]
-> The value saved in SharedPreferences is ignored until `AppCenter` is started.
+> The value saved previously in `SharedPreferences` is ignored until `AppCenter` is started.
 > It will return the last value set using `setNetworkRequestsAllowed` or `true` if the value wasn't changed before AppCenter start.

 ## Change state of service in runtime